Size ranking: 57th

 One of the faint and obscure constellations of the southern sky introduced by the Frenchman Nicolas Louis de Lacaille after his sky-mapping trip to the Cape of Good Hope in 1751–52.
 It represents the type of long, unwieldy refractor suspended from a pole known as an aerial telescope, as used by J. D. Cassini at Paris Observatory.
 The reason for the great length was to reduce chromatic aberration (false colour) produced by the crude lenses of that time.

-Telescopium, shown under the name Tubus Astronomicus in the Uranographia of Johann Bode (1801), was envisaged as a long-tubed refractor operated by ropes and pulleys.
+Telescopium, shown under the name Tubus Astronomicus on Chart XV of the Uranographia by Johann Bode (1801), was envisaged as a long-tubed refractor operated by ropes and pulleys.
 For Lacaille’s original depiction, see here.

 © Ian Ridpath.
 All rights reserved